Explanation User Interfaces: A Systematic Literature Review: Background

 \subsection{Explanation User Interfaces}

 The notion of an interface mediating between the \ac{XAI} algorithm and the user was initially introduced by \ac{DARPA} \cite{Gunning2019DARPAs}. \ac{DARPA} divides the \ac{XAI} process into two different stages: the generation of the explanations themselves, and the presentation of such explanations through \acp{UI}.
 The definition of this two-stage process is shared in the academic literature. \citeauthor{DBLP:conf/ijcnlp/DanilevskyQAKKS20} differentiate between explanation techniques and explanation visualizations: the former involves the generation of `rough' explanations (usually propounded by \ac{AI} researchers), while the latter concerns the ways `rough' explanations can be presented to users \cite{DBLP:conf/ijcnlp/DanilevskyQAKKS20}.
 A rigorous definition of \acp{XUI} is formulated by \citeauthor{Chromik2021HumanXAI}, who define a \ac{XUI} as \emph{<<the sum of outputs of an XAI system that the user can directly interact with.
 An XUI may tap into the \ac{ML} model or may use one or more explanation-generating algorithms to provide relevant insights for a particular audience>>} \cite{Chromik2021HumanXAI}.
 In general, \acp{XUI} can be designed for various forms of explanation, both local and global, and can be presented in textual or visual form, or a combination of the two~ \cite{Bove2023Investigating}. \acp{XUI} can also leverage other modalities such as sound and tangible interfaces \cite{DBLP:conf/chi/SchneiderHRGTG21, DBLP:conf/mum/ColleyVH22, DBLP:conf/icmi/SchullerVRR0MD21}.

+According to the definition of \acp{XUI} \cite{Chromik2021HumanXAI}, two key aspects are fundamental to their development: \emph{interactivity} and \emph{adaptability} for different types of users. \revi{Adaptive systems change their behavior automatically, driven by context-aware mechanisms, including models of their users and of specific tasks.
+Adaptive systems are important because there is no 'typical' user; there are many different users, and an individual user's requirements can change over time \cite{Fischer2023Adaptive}.}